Welcome to the Employee Benefits Web Page for West Liberty University!

 These State provided benefit coverages are administered by the State of West Virginia and are provided at no cost to you.
 The University pays the complete cost for these benefits at the present time.

 You may find out more at WorkForce West Virginia

 VACATION, SICK LEAVE, AND PAID HOLIDAYS

 If you are in an eligible class of employment, you are entitled to accrue annual (vacation) leave and sick leave according to your FTE.
 For staff employees there are generally 12-13 paid holidays observed per year.
 Your annual leave posts to your Kronos record at the beginning of the month and sick leave accrual posts to Kronos each pay.

-ADDITIONAL AND SPECIFIC INFORMATION ABOUT ANY OF THESE BENEFITS MAY BE OBTAINED BY CALLING BRIAN SCHAMP, HUMAN RESOURCES SENIOR GENERALIST AT 304-336-8288.
+ADDITIONAL AND SPECIFIC INFORMATION ABOUT ANY OF THESE BENEFITS MAY BE OBTAINED BY CONTACTING HUMAN RESOURCES (email@example.com).